harpocrates/Jonathan/README.md

 # Jonathan
-Jonathan is a symbolic manipulation program.
-Here is a rough idea of how he works.
+Jonathan is a symbolic computation program.
+Here is a rough idea of how he works for a basic example.

   * Jonathan begins by accepting the following input:
       1. A list of transform rules.
 For example, a valid transform rule for associativity of `and` is